-- They scrutinize each task intently, no matter how small or low-priority the work really is.
+- They scrutinize each task intently, no matter how small or low-priority the work is.

 - They never seem to be satisfied with any work an employee performs.

-- They are reluctant to share their own knowledge with team members, often telling them it's not important for them to know this information.
+- They are reluctant to share their knowledge with team members, often telling them it's not important to know this information.

 Micromanagement can manifest in many ways, but the defining factor is an excessive desire for control that gets in the way of getting real work done.

 The negative effects of micromanagement are numerous.
 It has a significant negative effect on both the micromanaging manager and the team experiencing this management style.
 It drags down business results, slows innovation, decreases engagement levels, and drives employees out of the company altogether.